drivendataorg/zamba/docs/docs/configurations.md

 #### `batch-size (int, optional)`

 The batch size to use for inference.
-Defaults to `8`.
+Defaults to `8`

 #### `dry_run (bool, optional)`

 Specifying `True` is useful for trying out model implementations more quickly by running only a single batch of inference.
-Defaults to `False`.
+Defaults to `False`

 #### `columns (list(str), optional)`

 List of possible species class labels for the data.
-The default is the 31 species from central and west Africa that are predicted by `time_distributed` and `slowfast` <!-- TODO: add link to list of species><!-->
+The default is the [31 species](models.md#species-classes) (plus blank) from central and west Africa that are predicted by `time_distributed` and `slowfast`.

 #### `proba_threshold (float between 0 and 1, optional)`